mathur-14/tag-security/assessments/projects/chaos-mesh/self-assessment.md

 4. Fork the temporary private repository on Github, and collaborate to fix the vulnerability.
 5. After the fixed code is merged into all supported versions, the vulnerability will be publicly posted in the GitHub Advisory Database.

+## Action Items

+- [ ] Acquire SBOM from the maintainers of Chaos Mesh
+- [ ] Connect and Discuss the code design and vulnerabilities with the maintainers (appointment of 7th December)
+- [ ] Create a pull request for the maintainers of Chaos Mesh

 ## Appendix

 Known Issues Over Time